sbseltzer/kioku-srs/README.md

 Mnemosyne did something right by providing sync options and self-hosting.
 Anki not so much, but it has made progress.

-Kioku aims to make SRS implementation easy.
-If DuoLingo decided one day to use it as their internal backbone, they could.

 If a user wants to use alternative syncing mechanisms, they can implement or download an addon that facilitates that.
 Same can be said for *The Algorithm*.
+More importantly, these kinds of modifications will be portable, unlike the other SRS applications.

+Kioku aims to improve usability for power-users.
+One thing that annoys me in particular is when the data in your SRS (i.e. cards, decks, templates) are either not available on the filesystem because they're packed in a database, or are unsafe to edit directly for integrity reasons.

+Kioku also aims to make SRS implementation easy for developers.
+If DuoLingo decided one day to use it as their internal backbone, they could.

 ### Collaborative Learning